aspose-slides/Aspose.Slides-Documentation/en/net/developer-guide/presentation-viewer/_index.md

 ## **Generate an SVG with a Custom Shape ID**

-Aspose.Slides for .NET can be used to generate an [SVG](https://docs.fileformat.com/page-description-language/svg/) from a slide with a custom shape ID.
-To do this, use the `ID` property from [ISvgShape](https://reference.aspose.com/slides/net/aspose.slides.export/isvgshape). `CustomSvgShapeFormattingController` can be used to set the shape ID.
+Aspose.Slides can be used to generate an [SVG](https://docs.fileformat.com/page-description-language/svg/) from a slide with a custom shape ID.
+To do this, use the `Id` property from [ISvgShape](https://reference.aspose.com/slides/net/aspose.slides.export/isvgshape). `CustomSvgShapeFormattingController` can be used to set the shape ID.

 ```c#
 int slideIndex = 0;